lainermeister/Historical-Events-Finder/README.md

 ## Architecture

-### I built the Historical Events Finder using React components:
+### React Components

 - `App` loads events information into state by calling the API, renders all page elements (Search & Results components, number of events, and pagination), and handles search queries and page selections
   - `Search` contains search input, listening to changes and sending submits back to the query handler
   - `Results` renders timeline based on current event results

-### In addition, I built 2 helper functions to clean up the messy data.
+### Helper Functions

 1. `cleanText.description` produces a cleaner version of the event descriptions by removing most citation information.
 Rules used:
    - Remove all paired or nested `{` and `}` tags
    - Remove all paired or nested `<a` and `</a>` tags

-     Attempts were made to remove other citations, but they were too inconsistent for rules to capture.
+   - Attempts were made to remove other citations, but they were too inconsistent for rules to capture.
 2. `cleanText.date` produces a cleaner version of event date.
 Rules used:
    - Negative Signs were replaced with "B.C."
    - Only the year part of the date was used in the YYYY/MM/DD formatted dates.

-### NPM modules used:
+### NPM Modules

 - `json-server` to set up a simple API from static assets in repository
 - `axios` for API requests